APCS-A-DJHS-DSHS/dhs-cs/notes/types.md

 ## What is a "type"?

 The "type" of an entity describes attributes about that entity.
-Entities that share those attributes are said to be the same "type".
-These attributes can
+These attributes can include:
-include:

   - What the entity means and how it's used
   - What values make a valid entity of that type